ix-index/node-example/README.md

 ## Prerequisites

-Before your program connects to the API, you should install the `axios` library.
+Before your program connects to the API, you should install the `axios` and `moment` libraries.

-To install `axios`, type in the below command in your terminal.
+To install `axios` and `moment`, type in the below command in your terminal.

 ```
 npm install axios
+npm install moment
 ```

-Now you are ready to start using Node JS to interact with the API, make sure you required the `axios` library into the script.
+Now you are ready to start using Node JS to interact with the API, make sure you required the `axios` and `moment` libraries into the script.

 ```
 var axios = require('axios');
+const moment = require('moment');
 ```

 ## Authentication